thekosmix/thekosmix.com/_posts/2023-03-15-travel-triangle.md

 rating: 4
 ---

-Travel Triangle is a marketplace for local tour and travels comapnies.
+Travel Triangle is a marketplace for local tour and travels companies.
 I use [Travel Triangle](https://traveltriangle.com/) to travel places only when:
 1. The place is not covered by [JustWravel](https://www.justwravel.com/).
 2. I don't want hassle of planning the entire trip by myself.
 3. I want personalised package for a family trip.